Phileosopher/commonplace/people-conversation.md

 Firstly, each person has a different [background](people-family.md) and [view](image.md) of the world, so we each speak with a slightly different form of [logical structuring](logic.md).
 Most people aren't patient enough to discover that structure, so they focus solely on [elements](image.md) they [disagree with](people-conflicts.md).

+APPLICATION: People who fail at communication tend to concern themselves with things they easily [identify](identity.md) and [specialize](jobs-specialization.md) in, instead of [identifying](people-friends.md) and [specializing with people](power-influence.md).

 Second, most people misuse [language](language.md) (at least a little).
 It's occasionally from inexperience (e.g., a foreign-language speaker), but the abuse language can also [nurture an image](image-distortion.md) that could grant more [power](power.md).
 Unfortunately, misused words trivializes their [value](values-quality.md), *especially* with [emotionally charged](mind-feelings.md) words.

 The long-term effect of abusing words, beyond the [individual risks](safety-riskmgmt.md) that eventually arise, no matter how, is that those words become a [relic of their times](trends.md) and depict more about the *speaker* than the idea the speaker was referencing.

+APPLICATION: When people misuse words, we must clarify what that person [means](purpose.md).
+Very often, people are destroying the value of that word by misusing it.

 Finally, we tend to [identify](identity.md) with certain words or against other words.
 In doing this, we give *much* more [value](purpose.md) to those words than the words would typically associate.
 Nobody can be defined with only a few words.